MrMishra123/ML-Project-at-DS-course/README.md

 The data should be divided into train (June 2007 - May 2015) and out-of-time test (June 2015 - Dec 2015) data.
 We will have to use the training data to build models/analytical solution and finally apply it to test data to measure the performance and robustness of the models.

 ## Objective
-You have to build a data model to predict the probability of default, and choose a cut-off based on what you feel is suitable.
-Alternatively you can also use a modelling technique which gives binary output.
-You have to do the following:
+We have to build a data model to predict the probability of default, and choose a cut-off based on what we feel is suitable.
+Alternatively we can also use a modelling technique which gives binary output.
+We have to do the following:

 Based on the data that is available during loan application, build a model to predict default in the future.
 This will help the company in deciding whether or not to pass the loan.